 Why Ride for Jase?

-Jase was a brother, a son, an uncle, a friend.
+Jase was my brother.
+He was also a son, an uncle, a friend.
 He was loved by so many.
 And yet, as is often the case with those who struggle with depression, he was adept at hiding the extent of his illness from so many people who loved him.

 Sadly, on the 17th of November 2015, Jason lost his battle against this illness.